 Cost and Registration

 Workshop costs are being supplemented by grant and sponsor funds.
-The registration fee is $475, which includes:
+The registration fee is $495 which includes

 - Delicious meals and plenty of snacks during workshop hours.
-All meals from lunch Wednesday to breakfast Saturday are included.
-Also included is the annual picnic on Friday night in a gorgeous local state park.
+All meals from lunch Wednesday to lunch Saturday are included as well as the picnic on Friday night in a gorgeous local state park.
 You may bring a guest to the picnic for a small extra charge.